logseq/docs/db-version.md

 For example, say we created a new tag `Person` and added `lastName` and `birthday` properties to it.
 Now when `#Person` is added to a block or page, those two properties automatically display and are associated to it.
 A useful thing about new tags is that when its properties change those changes are immediately made to all tagged blocks and pages.

+A new tag can have properties on its own page.
+By default the `Description` property is available for adding a description to a new tag.

 ### Parent Tags

 New tags can have a parent tag, defaulting to `Root tag` when none is specified.
 Allowing new tags to be related to each other as a parent to child is useful as it allows tags to organized in a hierarchy.
 This is similar to directories on your computer or the previous namespace feature.
 When a new tag is used as a parent, you can see the tag hierarchy under it by navigating to the tag's page and seeing a `Child tags` section.